ryanlintott/SSVEP_keyboard/README.md

 - Any keypresses will be entered in the output area at the top of the screen.
 Click this area to clear the output.

 Important notes:
-- The framerate needs to be 60 fps for it to work properly.
+- The framerate needs to be 60 fps for it to work properly. (check this value in the top right corner of the screen)
-- Make sure your phone volume is turned up to abut 80%
+- Make sure your phone volume is turned up to abut 80% (too high and it may not work at all, too low and there may be additional noise)

 ### Flicker app